IT Asset Retirement: Best Practices for End of Life

 Retrieval from remote/hybrid employees

 In today’s decentralized work environment, you must have a reliable method to retrieve computers from remote or hybrid employees.
-Some hardware recycling vendors integrate with HRIS or ITAM systems and can facilitate the return of equipment to company headquarters by providing seamless shipping solutions.
+Some hardware recycling vendors now offer software-enabled solutions that seamlessly retrieve laptops from remote employees, ensuring security and efficient hardware management.

 Pre-disposition checks